• Skip to primary navigation

 • Place crab cakes on the pan, not touching each other.

-• Cook for 30 minutes (15 minutes each side), making sure to flip them halfway through cooking.
+• Cook for 30 minutes (15 minutes on each side), flipping them halfway through cooking.

 • Smaller cakes take less time.